 Calf stretch with the knee bent

 Stand with one foot in front of the other.
 The stance is more narrow compared to the stretch on the left.
 The front and back knee should be bent.
-The stretch should be felt in the lower part of the calf of the back leg.
+The stretch should be felt in the lower part of the calf muscles on the back leg.

-Limited motion of the ankle joint can lead to more strain on the plantar fascia.
-Exercises to improve the mobility of the ankle joint will help to reduce strain on the plantar fascia.
+Limited motion of the ankle joint can potentially lead to more strain on the plantar fascia.
+Adequate ankle mobility will help you perform tasks with less difficulty and minimize strain to the plantar fascia.

-The ankle mobility wall test is a great way to check mobility in the ankle joint.
+The ankle mobility wall test is a great way to check an important motion called dorsiflexion in the ankle joint.
 Your physical therapist can help you perform and interpret this test properly.